 Legal errors during trial comprise one basis for granting a new trial motion.
 An example is a judge having wrongly excluded evidence that would have made a difference to the outcome of the trial.
 An erroneous exclusion of evidence might occur if a judge ruled that certain testimony should be excluded because of the hearsay rule, but the ruling was erroneous because an exception to the rule applied.

-Since a motion for a new trial goes to the same judge who presided over the initial trial, it’s unusual for that judge to find significant legal error.
+Since a motion for a new trial usually goes to the same judge who presided over the initial trial, it's unusual for that judge to find a significant legal error.
 However, a judge who realizes that a particular ruling was in error might grant a new trial to avoid the case being overturned on appeal.
 That said, appellate courts tend to give trial court judges considerable leeway in their rulings.
 (For more information on appeals, see Appealing a Conviction.)